Estonian neopaganism

 The Jumiõis, symbol of Taaraism and Maausk used as the official logo of Maavalla Koda.

 Estonian neopaganism, or the Estonian native faith, spans various contemporary revivals of the indigenous religion of the Estonian people, adapted from their local myths and culture.

 Major branches include Taaraism (Estonian: taarausk literally "Taara faith"), a monistic faith based on the god Tharapita founded as a national religion in 1928; and Maausk (Estonian: maausk, literally "land faith"), a much broader umbrella of "Native Faith", encompassing grassroots movements devoted to the worship of local gods, nature worship, and earth religion.
 Both movements are associated with the Maavalla Koda.

 A 2002 survey suggested 11% of the population of Estonia claimed having "the warmest feelings towards Taaraism and Maausk" among all religions.

-A 2021 survey found 3,860 self-declared adherents of Maausk and 1,770 adherents of Taarausk living in Estonia.
+The 2021 Estonian census estimated 3,860 self-declared adherents of Maausk and 1,770 adherents of Taarausk as living in Estonia.

 Branches

 Taaraism

 Taaraism was founded in 1928 by members of the intelligentsia, including soldier Kustas Utuste and writer Marta Lepp, with the aim of reaffirming traditional Estonian culture and identity.
 Viewing Christianity as a foreign religion brought by the Germans, they turned to indigenous religion with its many deities.

 Taaraists hold a monistic or monotheistic worldview in which all the gods are aspects of one only pantheistic reality, which they identify with the god Tharapita or Taara (a deity connected to Indo-European deities such as the Germanic Thor or Thunor, the Gallic Taranis and the Hittite Tarhunt).

 They re-established the hiis, sacred groves, and coined the term hiislar to denote their clergy.
 The first hiis was founded in 1933, it was Tallinna Hiis (Sacred Grove of Tallinn).
 There were several thousand members by 1940, but later the movement was banned under the leadership of the Soviet Union, and many members were killed.
 Nowadays the foremost center of the Taaraists is in the city of Tartu.